Drink Driving Charges Ringwood Magistrates Court – Not Guilty Verdict!

 Drink Driving Charges Ringwood Facts:

+The client attended our Ringwood office to consult with one of our Ringwood Drink Driving Lawyers.
 Our client was in Melbourne in 2002 when he was picked up by police drink driving and driving whilst disqualified.
 He provided police with his address, however the police took a number of months to serve him with papers.
 By this time the client had relocated to Tasmania, so the papers did not get to him.
 Unbeknownst to him, a bench warrant was issued when he didn’t answer the summons at court, which he also never received..

-14 years later our client returned to Victoria, at which time he was intercepted by police due to the outstanding warrant.
+Fourteen years later our client returned to Victoria, at which time he was intercepted by police due to the outstanding warrant.
 He was bailed to appear at the Ringwood Magistrates’ Court.
 The client then attended our office, at which point we requested a brief of evidence from police.

 The first thing that we did was look at the charges to see if they had been properly initiated.
 At first glance, it looked as if they had: there was a summons date, the charges were signed by an informant and had been authorised by a sergeant.
 However, there was no signature from the registrar.
 Police can initiate a summons but they must file the charges with the registrar within 14 days.